 The course assumes no prior writing experience.
 All you need is a passion for travel and a desire to communicate that with others.

-Rob is a regular contributor to the Sydney Morning Herald, Sun-Herald, The Guardian, San Francisco Chronicle, NZ Herald, West Australian, Luxury Travel, Let’s Travel & GQ magazines.
+Rob is a regular contributor to the Sydney Morning Herald, Sunday Telegraph, The Australian, GQ, Qantas and Luxury Travel magazines among others.

-He is a member of the Australian Society of Travel Writers (ASTW) and is a judge for the annual Gourmet Traveller, Hotel Management and International Traveller Hotel awards.
+He is a member of the Australian Society of Travel Writers (ASTW) and has been a judge for the Gourmet Traveller, Hotel Management and International Traveller Hotel awards.

 He’s won six awards including ASTW Travel Writer of the Year.
 Click here for full bio.